Jaxelr/ActiveDirectory/README.md

 The endpoint of root/healthcheck for each requests includes a json heartbeat to determine if the service is online.
 This was done using the library of [NotDeadYet](https://github.com/uglybugger/NotDeadYet) for more information check the github repo.

-## Swagger
+## OpenApi

-The Swagger version used is Version 1.2.
+The OpenApi version used is Version 3.0.0.